 - Shipboard ADCP transects across the shelf and the 200m isobath

-The PEACH project hypotheses were informed by previous observations made in the area, including long term current observations made by the NC Renewable Ocean Energy Program (NCROEP) at UNC CSI.
+The PEACH project hypotheses were informed by previous observations made in the area, including long term current observations made by the NC Renewable Ocean Energy Program (NCROEP) at CSI.
 NCROEP has been making current observations in the Gulf Stream since 2013 using bottom and vessel mounted ADCPs, and land based coastal ocean radars to quantify the Gulf Stream Marine Hydrokinetic Energy resource.
 PEACH will enhance these observations by adding 3 more ADCPs along the same isobath as the NCROEP mooring, four new higher frequency coastal ocean radars in Cape Hatteras, and several other types of observations that measure the Gulf Stream and its variability.

 Understanding shelf exchange with the deep ocean is important because of the role it plays in global carbon budgets, marine ecosystem dynamics, larval and pollutant transport and the effects it may have on storm tracks and intensity.
 The knowledge gained from this project will be applicable to other regions with similar shelf and basin-scale currents converge.
 The observations made on the project, coupled with numerical models, will increase our ability to anticipate how our coastal systems will respond to forcing mechanisms in the future.

 You can following the track of the R/V Armstrong here: https://www.whoi.edu/main/neil-armstrong/tracker